llambeau/Unix2WS.js/README.md

 I'll probably add the following features in a near future:

-* New parameter --room to specify if you want to broadcast the date only to one (or more?) specific socket.io rooms
+* New parameter --room to specify if you want to broadcast the data only to one (or more?) specific socket.io rooms
 * New parameter --event to specify the event name used to propagate the data (which is "data" at the moment)
 * I'd like to add a new feature allowing me to give a node.js script as parameter, this script would expose a function receiving the socket object.
 I could therefore define (or reuse) some backend-side code (handshake, authentication, ...)